If you are reading this, you want to know the exact Mediavine requirements to join their network and start making money with your blog, right?

 Now that you’re familiar with how Mediavine works let’s look at what you need to do to get accepted to their gang.

-To get onboard, your website now needs to have a minimum of 50,000 sessions monthly.
+To get accepted to Mediavine, your website needs to have a minimum of 50,000 sessions monthly according to Google Analytics.

-The minimum traffic requirement used to be 25,000 sessions until recently.
+Until June 2020, the minimum traffic requirement used to be 25,000 monthly sessions.

-However, as of June 2020, your website now needs to have at least 50,000 sessions per month before you can apply to join Mediavine.
+Since then, your website needs to have at least 50,000 sessions per month before you can apply to join Mediavine and to get you approved with all of their ad partners.

 Yes, sessions, not page views.